8 Iconic San Francisco Eats (and Drinks) That Every Visitor Needs to Try

 No trip to San Francisco is complete without a bread bowl full of chowder from the Boudin factory.
 The Original San Francisco Sourdough (as Boudin calls itself) is the longest continually operating business in the city, having baked bread since Isidore Boudin perfected the recipe in 1849.
 The flagship factory on Fisherman's Wharf serves not only bread bowls but also animal-shaped loaves for the little ones.

 The Mission-style burrito originated in San Francisco's Mission District, a neighborhood dominated by Central American culture.
 Noted for its jumbo proportion, the Mission burrito includes extra rice and other goodies, such as sour cream, guacamole and salsa.
 Hundreds of taquerias serve San Francisco-style burritos in the city.
 Try El Farolito or Taqueria La Cumbre for a true San Francisco burrito experience.

 A wildly popular ice cream joint, Humphry Slocombe has become a San Francisco icon since it started scooping in 2008.
 Although the menu routes regularly to accommodate fresh seasonal ingredients and off-the-wall flavor combinations, such as Candy Cap-mushroom and peanut butter-curry, they're known for innovative staples like their Secret Breakfast Ice Cream, a unique combination of bourbon and cornflakes.
 This boozy treat is a hot seller, so get there early in case it sells out.

-Traditionally the working place of Chinese and Italian immigrants, Fisherman's Wharf is a seafood lover's paradise that reflects its multicultural history.
+Traditionally the working place of Chinese and Italian immigrants, Fisherman's Wharf is now a seafood lover's paradise that reflects its multicultural history.
 Cioppino, an Italian-American seafood stew, was invented to use up leftover seafood.
-It soon began cropping up on restaurant menus at places like Alioto's.
 Today, it's a widely popular dish.
 San Francisco is also famous for Dungeness Crab when it's in season each winter, as well as oysters.
 Be sure to try the oysters at Fog Harbor Fish House while you're on Fisherman's Wharf.
-Most restaurants still source their fish and crab from the boats of local fisherman.
+Most restaurants still source their fish and crab from the boats of local fishermen.